gvwilson/fiction/in-heck/index.md

 Special,
 she's as sour as ten-year-old cider!"

-Gumption heard the Prosecutor snort.
+Gumption heard the Regulator snort.
 "She is that," he allowed.
 He sighed again.
 "But that doesn't mean she's wrong.